nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 layout: page
 title: User Guide
 ---
-Teacher’s Pet is a desktop application for managing contacts of students and classes, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+**Teacher’s Pet** is a desktop application for managing contacts of students and classes, optimised for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, Teacher’s Pet can get your contact and class management tasks done faster than traditional GUI apps.

+**Teacher’s Pet** allows you to manage your schedule and keep track of your students.
+The app stores basic information about your students, such as `Name`, `Contact Number`, `Money Owed`, `Class Date` and more.

+To get started with using our application, jump straight to the [Quick Start](#quick-start) section.
+For a full list of commands and detailed instructions, head to the [Features](#features) section.

 ## Table of contents
 * [Quick Start](#quick-start)